-Description: Ignite your passion for children’s education with this market-leading tuition franchise.
-Our family business has been established for over 10 years and is constantly developing to keep materials current for the ever-changing curriculum requirement Opportunities: Single unit franchises are available across the UK.
+Description: MagiKats Tuition Centres offer out-of-school maths and English tuition for all levels from pre-school to GCSE.
+Written specifically for the UK market by British educators, the programme supports the National Curriculum and the Scottish Curriculum for Excellence.
+It has also been adapted for overseas markets, including the Middle East and Australia.
+Opportunities: Single unit franchises are available across the UK.
 Some overseas opportunities are also available, especially in Australia.
 Multi-unit franchises available to the right candidates.
 Business Type: Franchise.
 Minimum Investment: £12,000.
+Financing Assistance: Yes, through a third party.
 Training Provided: Yes.
 Home-based: Yes.
 Part-time: Yes.

 A teacher looks for a new challenge and finds MagiKats – was it worth it after one year?